ioquatix/parallel-merge-sort/README.md

 	Total Time: 3.67613
 	Finished.

-Now the magic happens when we enable  Sort mode = 1 - we have almost 2x performance, using 2x processors.
+Now the magic happens when we enable  Sort mode = 1 - we have almost 2x performance, using 2x threads.

 	Sorting 2500000 words...
 	Sort mode = 1